More about Mote Beach Tea

-Whilst you may still gain some health benefits from tea bags you will gain many more from loose leaf tea.
-My theory is that you will like the taste better and will WANT to DRINK MORE therefore giving yourself the gift of good health.
+Whilst you may still gain some health benefits from tea bags, you will gain many more from loose leaf tea.
+My theory is that you will like the taste better and want to DRINK MORE, giving yourself the gift of good health.

 the tea lady

-The past month in the tasting room at Selby Gardens we have had many European visitors, especially British.
-When they hear me speak we inevitably talk about where we are from and the type of tea we drink.
+The past month in the tasting room at Selby Gardens, we have had many European visitors, especially British.
+When they hear me speak, we inevitably talk about where we are from and the type of tea we drink.
 Talking Tea, as I say.

-The choices being PG Tips, Typhoo, Yorkshire, Twinning’s etc. basically all the well known tea bags available.
-There was also a gentleman who mentioned Brooke Bond which was a real blast from the past!
-He was married to an American, and lives in Sarasota.
-His wife sourced the tea for him and he was very pleased.
+The choices being PG Tips, Typhoo, Yorkshire, Twinning’s, etc., basically all the well-known tea bags available.
+There was also a gentleman who mentioned Brooke Bond, who was a real blast from the past!
+He was married to an American and lives in Sarasota.
+His wife sourced the tea for him, and he was very pleased.

-So where did the name caddy come from?
+So, where did the name caddy come from?
 During the early British trading days in Asia, a language called “pidgin English” was created to facilitate commerce.
-Composed of English, Portuguese and Indian words pronounced in Chinese, “Pidgin” is actually the word which was used for “do business”.
-The term “caddy” is from the Chinese word for one pound, which was the standard size for a tea container.
+Composed of English, Portuguese and Indian words pronounced in Chinese, “Pidgin” is actually the word which was used for “do business.”
+The term “caddy” is from the Chinese word for one pound, the standard size for a tea container.

-We meet such nice people when talk tea.
-Great stories and legends are exchanged, and memories evoked when we talk about this amazing drink called TEA.
+We meet such nice people when we start talking about tea.
+Great stories and legends are exchanged, and memories are evoked when we talk about this amazing drink called TEA.

 While sampling our iced Earl Grey, a customer told me she had read that Bergamot was bad for you.

-How can the most popular flavored tea in the world possibly have an ingredient that is bad for you, I thought?
-Wanting to prove that theory very wrong I found some interesting facts.
-Though I’ll tell you about our iced Earl Grey later.
+How can the most popular flavored tea in the world possibly have an unhealthy ingredient for you?
+I wanted to prove that theory very wrong and found some interesting facts.
+Though, I’ll tell you about our iced Earl Grey later.

-Bergamot is a small, pear shaped citrus native to southeast Asia but now commercially grown in Calabria, Italy.
-The fruit thrives in the calabrian coast and is the symbol of the region.
-Like most citrus, I am sure it makes an excellent marmalade, though my Key Lime marmalade would be hard to top, but I digress.
+Bergamot is small, pear-shaped citrus native to southeast Asia.
+Now it is commercially grown in Calabria, Italy.
+The fruit thrives on the Calabrian coast and is the symbol of the region.
+Like most citrus, I am sure it makes excellent marmalade.
+My Key Lime marmalade would be hard to top, but I digress.

 I found that various North American plants of the mint family are also called bergamot due to their fragrance.
-One was used to make a beverage by the American Indian Oswego tribe and was adopted by the 18th century colonists during their boycott of British teas!
-We won’t get into that now though!
+One was used to make a beverage by the American Indian Oswego tribe.
+In the 18th century, colonists drank this ‘tea’ during their boycott of British teas!
+We won’t get into that now, though!

-The worst info I found was that Bergamot has been used in Witchcraft.
-Maybe it cast a spell on all those people who think it is the best tasting tea ever!
+The worst info I found was that Bergamot had been used in Witchcraft.
+Maybe it cast a spell on all those people who think it is the best-tasting tea ever!
 Are you spellbound?

 The Tea Lady